 OLEDs make it possible to create small (thin) displays, that are bright and power efficient.
 Such efficient small screens are perfect for wearable devices - such as smart watches.

 Recent years saw a resurgence in smart watches, and newer generation ones tend to use higher-resolution and more advanced AMOLED displays.
-Many companies are now offering such smart watches - including Samsung, Microsoft, LG, ZTE and Asus.
+Many companies are now offering such smart watches with AMOLED displays - including Apple, Samsung, Microsoft, LG, ZTE and Asus.

 OLED makers offer several AMOLEDs for smart watch applications, from square 1.6" panels to fully circular AMOLEDs, 1.2" to 1.5" in size.